networkservicemesh/networkservicemesh/.license/README.md

 Below is an example of valid copyright header for `.go` files:
 ```
+// Copyright (c) 2020 Doc.ai and/or its affiliates.
+//
 // Copyright (c) 2020 Cisco and/or its affiliates.
 //
 // SPDX-License-Identifier: Apache-2.0